1031 Property Exchanges

 Why would I need a TIC Exchange?

-If you are no longer interested in actively managing your real estate investments, desire to continue to invest in real estate type investments and do not wish to pay income taxes on taxable gains on the sale of your existing real estate investments.
+If you are no longer interested in actively managing your real estate investments, yet desire to continue to invest in real estate type investments, and do not wish to pay income taxes on taxable gains on the sale of your existing real estate investments, TIC investments are for you.

 Things You Should Know